MartinMwiti/Docker/README.md

 **1. How To Set Up Flask with MongoDB and Docker**

  App: [Link](https://www.digitalocean.com/community/tutorials/how-to-set-up-flask-with-mongodb-and-docker)

+---
-## Installing Docker to Linux- Ubuntu
+## Installing Docker into Linux- Ubuntu

  * Start: [https://docs.docker.com/engine/install/ubuntu/](https://docs.docker.com/engine/install/ubuntu/)
  * check if you have the OS requirements (Bionic) by running ```cat /etc/*release*``` on the terminal.